joostdecock/site/pages/docs/designer/tutorial/part-1.md

 #### Calculating curve length with Part::curveLen

 Now, we want that opening to be 80% of the head circumference.
-So we're going to draw it, then measure it, and tweak it until we're happen.
+So we're going to draw it, then measure it, and tweak it until we're happy.

 Since our neck opening is symmetric both vertical and horizontal, we only need to draw a quarter of it.
 We can just measure how long this curve is, multiply it by four, and we have our neck opening.